 With some more research, using the other search tools, I could create a list of potential YouTube video ideas related to the EOS R. Not only would I have that list, but I would potentially know how tough it would be to rank and whether it was worth it.

 Obviously, you could use TubeBuddy to help you create content in your niche.
 Best of all, TubeBuddy is FREE.
 But if you’re just starting out on YouTube you could get a Pro account (with loads of extra tools and benefits) for less than the price of a couple of cups of coffee a month.

-If that sounds awesome, follow this link and get your FREE account.
-If you decide you need the extra tools and features you can upgrade at any time.
+If that sounds awesome, follow the following link to get your FREE account.
+If you decide you need the extra tools and features, you can upgrade at any time.

 Tosh Lubek runs an audio and video production business in the UK and has been using the Canon EOS R since it was released in the Autumn of 2018 and the Canon EOS R6 in 2020.
 He has used both cameras to shoot TV commercials broadcast on Sky TV, promotional business videos, videos of events and functions, and YouTube creator content.
 He has also won several international awards for his advertising and promotional work.
 You can meet him by visiting his “video booth” at HashTag Business Events across the country.

 I’m often asked by people whether they need an audio interface with a USB mic.
 The easy answer is no you don’t.

 If you’re missing the Minimize, Maximize, and Close button bar in Adobe Premiere Pro CC or Adobe After Effects, don’t worry, it’s easy to recover the buttons with the stroke of a few keys.